For the more information about the geologic resources of the National Park Service, please visit http://www.nature.nps.gov/geology/.

 Participants selected for the GIP program have a unique opportunity to contribute to the conservation of America's national parks.

-Parks benefit from a participant's knowledge and skills in geological or other natural resource science field, while participants gain valuable on-the-job experience by working with the National Park Service.
-Individuals with all levels of experience are encouraged to apply.
-Program participants must be 18 years or older and a United States citizen or permanent legal resident.
+Parks benefit from a participant's knowledge and skills in geological or other natural resource science field, while participants gain valuable work experience by working with the National Park Service.
+Program participants must be 18 - 35 years old and a U.S. citizen or permanent legal resident.
+Each year there are a limited number of Guest Scientist positions open to person older than 35 years old.

 History of the GIP Program

 The National Park Service, Geologic Resources Division (GRD) created the Geoscientist-in-the-Parks (GIP) Program and began placing geoscientists in parks in 1996.
-The program responds to requests by park and central office staff for short-term assistance with geologic and other natural resource projects.
-Participants in the GIP Program enable the National Park Service to complete natural resource projects that would not be feasible without their help.
-The majority of the GIP positions each year are filled through a partnership with The Geological Society of America's (GSA) GeoCorps™ America Program.
+The program responds to requests by park and central office staff for short-term assistance with geologic and other natural resource science projects.
+Participants in the GIP Program enable the National Park Service to complete important natural resource projects that would not be feasible without their help.
+GIP positions are advertised through a partnership with The Geological Society of America (GSA) and Environmental Stewards (ES).

 Types of Positions

-Standard GeoCorps/GIP positions typically last for 10 - 12 weeks during the spring/summer or fall/winter seasons.
-Each intern receives a 3,000 stipend, $250 travel allowance, and park-provided housing or a housing allowance.
+Standard GIP positions typically last for 10 - 12 weeks during the spring/summer or fall/winter seasons.
+Each intern receives a minimum of a $3,600 stipend, $250 travel allowance, and park-provided housing or a housing allowance.

 Guest Scientist positions are for projects that require a higher level of expertise or last longer than 3 months.
 Guest Scientist positions may last up to one year.
-Based on the participant's expertise, they are paid monthly stipends ranging from $1,000 - $2,000, $250 travel allowance, and park-provided housing or a housing allowance.
+Based on the participant's expertise, they are paid monthly stipends ranging from $1,200 - $2,000, $250 travel allowance, and park-provided housing or a housing allowance .A limited number of Guest Scientist positions open to person older than 35 years old.

 Poster displaying the 2014 Geoscienstists-in-the-Parks interns.